Lean Management and Digital Marketing: How They Work Together

-It isn’t easy to see the connecting fibres between a management methodology (one that originated in the manufacturing industry, no less) and a digital marketing strategy.
+It isn’t easy to see the connecting fibers between a management methodology (one that originated in the manufacturing industry, no less) and a digital marketing strategy.
 And yet the concepts of lean business management can be easily adapted to digital marketing to help drive better results while limiting resources needed.

 What is lean management?
-Lean management is an approach to running a business that seeks continuous improvement.
+Lean Management is an approach to running a business that seeks continuous improvement.
 Applied as a long-term method, lean management involves making incremental changes within an organization while monitoring the impact on the end-results.
 In lean thinking, changes that result in improved outcomes are kept while changes that fail to improve outcomes are rejected.

 Lean thinking became a fully realized concept in the 1990s, and its origin is mostly attributed to the Japanese automotive company Toyota, where it was used to aid in the construction of their vehicles.
 Good ideas, however, are often versatile.
-Once broken down to its individual parts, it becomes easy to see how lean thinking can improve almost any kind of business, and the value that it holds in many scenarios.
+Once broken down to its smallest parts, it becomes easy to see how lean thinking can improve almost any kind of business, and the value that it holds in many scenarios.
 In this article, we will look at how lean management principles can be applied to online marketing.

 A Lean Digital Marketing Course: Sports Edition

 To illustrate the value of lean thinking in multiple aspects of business, imagine yourself as the head coach of a CFL team.
-Imagine that the team didn’t do well last season, and you’ve been reminded by shareholders and fans that your responsibility in this business is to ensure that your team is a top contender among its competition.
+Imagine that the team didn’t do well last season, and you’ve been reminded by shareholders and fans that your responsibility in this business is to make sure that your team is a top contender among its competition.
 In this analogy:

 - Your team is the brand that you’re trying to represent in the best way possible, and

-Currently, you have a wide selection of players for the coming season, each of whom has their own talents, but you don’t have the time or budget to train and keep all of them, and there’s a very real risk that they may not work well with your play style at all.
-You can’t just have any players wearing your team’s colours; this is the big leagues, and the competition is brutal.
+Currently, you have a wide choice of players for the coming season, each of whom has talents, but you don’t have the time or budget to train and keep all of them, and there’s a genuine risk that they may not work well with your play style at all.
+You can’t just have any players wearing your team’s colors; this is the big leagues, and the competition is brutal.
 You need to cut the chaff and make sure that your remaining players are at peak performance.

 Step 1: Discover what creates value in your process

-What is important to the end customer?
-To a coach, this is the easiest question imaginable.
+What is vital to the end customer?
+To a coach, this is the most natural question imaginable.
 Thousands of screaming and cheering fans make it clear when value has been produced, and that comes from winning games and representing your region well.
 Those fans, of course, are your end customer, since their satisfaction leads to the financial success of the franchise.

 In this analogy, each marketing effort can be described as a different player with different skills that can help the team to success.
 It is the marketing agency, acting the part of a coach, that must coordinate all marketing efforts to promote the same core messaging and branding across all marketing platforms.
-This, in turn, will help with brand memorability, ultimately leading to more sales for your business!
+This, in turn, will help with brand memorabilia, ultimately leading to more sales for your business!

 What creates value for your business depends on your digital marketing goals.
 Do you want to increase website traffic?
 In-store sales?
 Followers on social media?
 For a marketing effort to add value, it needs to help you meet your end-goals.
-Asking whether a process creates value is foundational to lean thinking, because improving that process is how we help you succeed.
+Asking whether a process creates value is foundational to lean thinking; because improving that process is how we help you succeed.

 Step 2: Eliminate steps that don’t contribute to that value

 As a coach, this is when the cuts are made.
 Players that don’t synergize well with the team, lack the talent for the big leagues, or don’t gel with your team’s style of play are going home.
 These cuts also include things that waste the team’s time and money, like expensive catering, media events, and unhelpful training methods.
 You want your coaching process to be as free of interference and unnecessary steps as possible.

 Step 3: Tighten up the contributing steps

 This is also the core of a coach’s job.
 You train your players to run their plays better and faster, you remove plays that are less efficient, and you test the usefulness of new plays, all while tweaking your methods in response to the results that you see on the field.

 Applying Lean to Your Digital Marketing Strategy

 The lean process is results-driven in the most literal sense.
-We do not simply produce a marketing campaign and leave it with a customer; like a coach, we field our ideas, observe the results, think of ways to fine-tune the process for maximum effect, and field them again with new ideas implemented.
+We do not merely produce a marketing campaign and leave it with a customer; like a coach, we field our ideas, observe the results, think of ways to fine-tune the process for most significant effect and field them again with new ideas implemented.
 We keep doing this for as long as our client desires, with a steady increase in value and decrease in waste occurring the longer we work on a campaign.